Alternative Dispute Resolution

 The Rules for Certified and Court -Appointed Mediators require mediators to have good moral character.
 All applicants for mediator certification and certified mediators adding additional areas of certification are required to complete a criminal background check conducted by the Florida Department of Law Enforcement.
 Mediators seeking renewal are not required to complete this requirement.
 The criminal background check is to be accomplished electronically at the applicants expense.

 - Mediators are required to go to a Livescan Service Provider to be fingerprinted.
-The list of providers throughout the state is found at http://www.fdle.state.fl.us/Criminal-History-Records/Documents/ApplicantLivescanService-ProvidersVendors.aspx.
+The list of providers throughout the state is located at http://www.fdle.state.fl.us/Criminal-History-Records/Documents/ApplicantLivescanService-ProvidersVendors.aspx.
 Providers charge a variety of prices, applicants may want to contact more than one vendor.

 Disciplinary Proceedings and Sanctions